dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 The module specifies the port via an environment variable at startup, and the IIS Integration Middleware configures the server to listen on `http://localhost:{port}`.
 Additional checks are performed, and requests that don't originate from the module are rejected.
 The module doesn't support HTTPS forwarding, so requests are forwarded over HTTP even if received by IIS over HTTPS.

-After Kestrel picks up a request from the module, the request is pushed into the ASP.NET Core middleware pipeline.
+After Kestrel picks up the request from the module, the request is pushed into the ASP.NET Core middleware pipeline.
 The middleware pipeline handles the request and passes it on as an `HttpContext` instance to the app's logic.
+Middleware added by IIS Integration updates the scheme, remote IP, and pathbase to account for forwarding the request to Kestrel.
 The app's response is passed back to IIS, which pushes it back out to the HTTP client that initiated the request.

 ::: moniker-end